gohugoio/hugo/content/en/content-management/sections.md

 ## Content Section Lists

-Hugo will automatically create pages for each *root section* that list all of the content in that section.
+Hugo will automatically create a page for each *root section* that lists all the content in that section.
 See the documentation on [section templates][] for details on customizing the way these pages are rendered.

 ## Content *Section* vs Content *Type*